jax-ml/jax/docs/tutorials/automatic-vectorization.md

 manually_vectorized_convolve(xs, ws)
 ```

-Such re-implementation is messy and error-prone; fortunately JAX provides another way.
+Such re-implementation can be messy and error-prone as the complexity of a function increases; fortunately JAX provides another way.

-## Automatic Vectorization
+## Automatic vectorization

 In JAX, the {func}`jax.vmap` transformation is designed to generate such a vectorized implementation of a function automatically: